piotay/pfb2025/problemsets/Python_04_problemset.md

 9. List Comprehension: **Create a script**.
    -  Create a list using list comprehension with every number between 0 and 99
    -  Create another list with every number between 1 and 100.
-   -  Verifiy your lists have the correct values by printing the contents using a `for` loop
+   -  Verify your lists have the correct values by printing the contents using a `for` loop

 10. User input, for loops, and Range: **Create a script**.
    -  Get the user provided minimum (`sys.argv[1]`) and maximum (`sys.argv[2]`).